dynamsoft-docs/capture-vision-docs-server/programming/cplusplus/api-reference/core/basic-structures/file-image-tag.md

 ### GetPageNumber

-It is used to get the page number of the image tag.
+Gets the page number of the image tag.

 ```cpp
 int GetPageNumber() const